 IV.
-Agreements concluded by BH and/or FBH with Croatia after the setting up of the institutions provided for by the new Constitution
+Agreements concluded or to be concluded by BH and/or FBH with Croatia after the setting up of the institutions provided for by the new Constitution

-• Draft Agreement on the Establishment of an Inter-State Council for Co-operation between BH and the Republic of Croatia
+• Agreement on the Establishment of an Inter-State Council for Co-operation between BH and the Republic of Croatia

-With respect to this draft Agreement, the correct constitutional procedure seems to have been followed and the Commission sees no reason to doubt the constitutionality of this Agreement.
+With respect to this Agreement, the correct constitutional procedure seems to have been followed and the Commission sees no reason to doubt the constitutionality of this Agreement.